kndugan/todo-list/README.md

 ## How to Run

-Open the project in VS Code and [Open with Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+Open the project in [VS Code](https://code.visualstudio.com/) and the use the extension [Open with Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 Runs the app in the development mode so the user can view it in the browser.